-Lattice-based cryptography has been coming into the spotlight recently.
+Lattice-based cryptography, an important contender in the race for quantum-safe encryption, describes constructions of cryptographic primitives that involve mathematical lattices.
+Lattices as they relate to crypto have been coming into the spotlight recently.
 In January 2019, Many of the semifinalists in the NIST post-quantum-cryptography competition were based on lattices.
-Lattice based cryptography has promising aspects that make it a contender for the basis of cryptographic security in a post-quantum world.
+Lattice-based cryptography has promising aspects that give us hope for cryptographic security in a post-quantum world.

 What is a Lattice?